-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
-Yes Complaints Policy We have adopted this definition in our complaints policy.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 1.2 A complaint must be defined as: 'An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
+Yes Complaints Policy Section 1.3 We have adopted this definition in our complaints policy.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Yes Complaints Policy Any enquiry fitting the definition of a complaint will be raised and dealt with as such.
-We also accept complaints via authorised third party requests.
+Yes Complaints Policy Section 1.6 This has been set out in the "service request "section of our complaints policy.
+All service requests will be recorded and actioned accordingly.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
-Service requests are not complaints, but must be Yes Complaints Policy This has been set out in "service request "section of our complaints policy.
-All service requests will be recorded and actioned accordingly.
+Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
+Yes Complaints Policy Section 1.6 Our complaints policy details how we will escalate a service request to a complaint.

-recorded, monitored and reviewed regularly.
 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
-Yes Complaints Policy Our complaints policy details how we'll escalate a service request to a complaint.
-1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
-Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
-Yes Complaints Policy Any surveys we conduct with residents explain how their feedback will be used and provides a link to our website and includes our complaint email address.
+Yes Our complaints policy Section 1.6-1.81 Any surveys we conduct with residents will explain how their feedback will be used and will provide a link to our website and include an email address.